dimsemenov/Magnific-Popup/website/documentation.md

 {% highlight javascript %}
 $('.parent-container').magnificPopup({
-  delegate: 'a' // child items selector, by clicking on it popup will open
+  delegate: 'a', // child items selector, by clicking on it popup will open
+  type: 'image'
   // other options
 });
 {% endhighlight %}